Q. Who is eligible for this program?

 A. This program is for those who have or will have an electric water heater with a storage capacity of 80 gallons or more.

 Q. How do I qualify to receive a rebate on a new electric water heater?

 A. To receive the Off-Peak rebates you must:

-- Replace a gas or district heating domestic water heater with an electric unit.
+- Replace a gas water heater with an electric unit.
 (For an electric-to-electric change out, see note below.)

 - Purchase an electric water heater with a lifetime warranted tank.

 - Have a water heater with at least 80 gallons of storage capacity.

 - Connect to our Off-Peak Program equipment.